WombatFromHell/OriginSteamOverlayLauncher/README.md

 * Place the "OriginSteamOverlayLauncher.exe" file in the directory with the game executable you wish to launch through Origin.
 * Go into Steam and add the OriginSteamOverlayLauncher.exe as a Non-Steam Game, selecting it from the directory of the game executable you wish to run through Steam.
 * Rename the shortcut in Steam to the name of the game in Origin so you can retrieve Steam Community Configurator Profiles.
-* Launch the shortcut you've created and you'll be prompted to select the paths of the Origin Launcher (by default: "C:\Program Files (x86)\Origin\Origin.exe"), and the game executable you wish to use.
+* Launch the shortcut you've created and you'll be prompted to select the paths of the Game executable and its Launcher.
-* This wrapper should run Origin (so Steam Overlay can hook into it) and then the game, and if everything went okay the Steam Overlay will appear in-game.
+* This wrapper should run the launcher (so Steam Overlay can hook into it) and then the game, and if everything went okay the Steam Overlay will appear in-game.

 Notes